RegsonDR/spotify-save-playlists-cron/README.md

 # spotify-save-playlists-daily [![Save songs](https://github.com/RegsonDR/spotify-save-playlists-daily/actions/workflows/save.yaml/badge.svg)](https://github.com/RegsonDR/spotify-save-playlists-daily/actions/workflows/save.yaml)

 This script automatically saves any of your playlists that have been generated & refreshed by Spotify, e.g "Discover Weekly".
 The songs from your temporary playlists are saved into a permanent playlist, using the Spotify API ([Authorization Code Flow](https://developer.spotify.com/documentation/general/guides/authorization/code-flow/)).
 The automation is powered by [Github Actions](https://docs.github.com/en/actions) and executes automatically everyday depending on your [playlist config](#4-playlist-configuration).
-Historically, this repository was created and used for automatically saving only the "Discover Weekly" playlist but it has now been extended to support multiple playlists on multiple days (#3).
+Historically, this repository was created and used for automatically saving only the "Discover Weekly" playlist but it has now been extended to support multiple playlists on multiple days ([#3](https://github.com/RegsonDR/spotify-save-playlists-daily/pull/3)).

 ---

-### BREAKING CHANGE:
+### (!)
+BREAKING CHANGE
-This repository no longer uses `DISCOVER_WEEKLY_ID` or `SAVE_TO_ID` as environment variables, you will need to follow the set up from step 4 for it to continue working.
+This repository no longer uses `DISCOVER_WEEKLY_ID` or `SAVE_TO_ID` as environment variables, you will need to follow the set up from [step 4](#4-playlist-configuration) for it to continue working.

 ---

 ## Initial Set Up (approx: 10-15 minutes)
-You should not need to make any commits back to the repo. [authorization.py](/setup/authorization.py) will help obtain the authorization information for setting up the environment variables in github secrets in order to allow `main.py` to execute properly. [playlist_config_builder.py](/setup/playlist_config_builder.py) will help you create a JSON string for your playlist configuration.
+You should not need to make any commits back to the repo. [authorization.py](/setup/authorization.py) will help obtain the authorization data for setting up the environment variable in github secrets in order to allow `main.py` to execute properly. [playlist_config_builder.py](/setup/playlist_config_builder.py) will help you create a JSON string for your playlist configuration.

 You need to fork this repo in order to have your own instance of github actions.